Hussein-L-AlMadhachi/Active-Installer/README.md

 ___
 ###### Disclaimer:
-###### You should NEVER EVER use this software to install anything other than source codes from a trusted sources DO NOT use this program for INSTALLING PROPRIETARY BINARIES that does not provide SOURCE CODES even if it was a trusted source there must be an unintentional bug somewhere in each program that may cause YOUR DEVICE TO be HACKED and EXPLOITED since these software does not provide a way to detect similar severe bugs and improper installation scripts can be detected and fixed if the source code is disclosed
+###### You should NEVER EVER use this software to install anything other than source codes from a **TRUSTED** sources **DO NOT** use this program to INSTALL **BINARIES** that does **NOT** provide the SOURCE CODES even if it was from **trusted sources** if the source code is not provided.
+For **YOUR OWN SAFETY** DO NOT install such programs using Linins because there must be an unintentional bug somewhere (e.g root privileges escalation , remote code execution) since these software do not provide any way to detect such severe bugs by any experts so we highly discourage the installation of software that does not provide source code
 ___

 ### The installation